They say that women live longer than men. Men, I'm sorry to say that it's true.

-From disease to problems with stress to food choices, the mortality rate for men increases with a variety of these choices.
-There is no solid answer as to why they don't live longer than women; the only thing we do know is we can try our best to live the healthiest life we can.
+Disease, stress, and poor food choices are all suspected of causing the mortality rate for men to increase, but here is no definitive answer as to why they don't live longer than women; the only thing we do know is we can try our best to live the healthiest life we can.

 What is Men's Health Week?

-It began in 2002, when representatives from six leading men’s health organizations met at the 2nd World Congress on Men’s Health in Vienna, Austria.
+It began to be observed internationally in 2002, when representatives from six leading men’s health organizations met at the 2nd World Congress on Men’s Health in Vienna, Austria.
 At this meeting, they established International Men’s Health Week, and since then, a global awareness of men’s health has expanded across countries, highlighting the importance of good health for the male population.

 What Diseases Are Common Among Men?

 Like women, men have diseases specific to their gender.

 A few of the ones listed below happen to women, but they are most common in men and boys.

 Testicular cancer is simply cancer in the testes (testicles).
 Click here to learn more about testicular cancer and how it can affect you.